pifroggi/vs_temporalfix/README.md

 ```

 __*`clip`*__
 Temporally unstable upscaled clip.
-Must be in RGB format.
+Must be in RGBH format.

 __*`strength`*__
 Suppression strength of temporal inconsistencies in the 0.0-3.0 range.
 Higher means more aggressive.